PaperPrototype/Intro-Coding-and-Computers/00 - Python/Tutorials/Word Replacement Game/english.md

 adjective = input("adjective: ")
 ```

-Now we can combine the words into a simple sentence!
+Now we can combine the words with a simple sentence!

 (change your code to look like the following)
 ```py